Infraste03/KGE_RS/fashion_generalization/results/README.md

 results/hpo_transe_no_compatible/
 ```

-Therefore, `transe/` should be interpreted as an auxiliary/direct-training result rather than the canonical source of pretrained TransE weights for the final experiments.
+Therefore, `transe/` should be interpreted as an auxiliary direct-training result rather than the canonical source of pretrained TransE weights for the final experiments.

 ## Checkpoint Selection Policy